Coherent pressure structures in turbulent channel flow

-Figures \ref{fig:Pff_subblocks_p_y0_y05_Retau180} and \ref{fig:Pff_subblocks_p_y0_y05_Retau550} show the output $\mathsfbi{s}_{pp}$ as a function of the inputs $\mathsfbi{F}_{ij}$ and $\mathsfbi{F}$, i.e. the full forcing CSD, for $Re_{\tau} \approx 180$ and 550 simulations, respectively.
+Figures \ref{fig:Pff_subblocks_p_y0_y05_Retau180} and \ref{fig:Pff_subblocks_p_y0_y05_Retau550} show the output $\boldsymbol{s}_{pp}$ as a function of the inputs $\boldsymbol{F}_{ij}$ and $\boldsymbol{F}$ for $Re_{\tau} \approx 180$ and 550 simulations, respectively.
 The left frames of the figures correspond to the near-wall structures, whereas the middle and right frames denote large-scale and spanwise-coherent structures, respectively.
-A first observation is that using the full forcing statistics $\mathsfbi{F}$ leads to a nearly exact recovery of the full response statistics $\mathsfbi{S}$ from the DNS.
-This provides further validation of the present pressure data from turbulent channels.
+A first observation is that using the full forcing statistics $\boldsymbol{F}$ leads to a nearly exact recovery of the full response statistics $\boldsymbol{S}$ from the DNS.
+This provides further validation of the present database.

 The forcing CSD terms considering $i = j$ provide positive contribution of pressure PSD.
-For the near-wall (of both channels) and large-scale (of the $Re_{\tau} \approx 180$ channel) structures, the $\mathsfbi{F}_{xy}$ and $\mathsfbi{F}_{yz}$ terms have a slightly negative contribution to the pressure output, in a region very close to the wall, whereas the $\mathsfbi{F}_{xz}$ CSD terms provide a slightly positive contribution.
-For the large-scale structure for the $Re_{\tau} \approx 550$ channel, the $\mathsfbi{F}_{xy}$ and $\mathsfbi{F}_{yz}$ terms have a negative contribution at $y \approx 0.3$, whereas the $\mathsfbi{F}_{xz}$ term has a positive contribution around this same wall-normal position.
+For the near-wall (of both cases) and large-scale (of the $Re_{\tau} \approx 180$ case) structures, the $\boldsymbol{F}_{xy}$ and $\boldsymbol{F}_{yz}$ terms have a slightly negative contribution to the pressure output, in a region very close to the wall, whereas the $\boldsymbol{F}_{xz}$ terms provide a slightly positive contribution.
+For the large-scale structure for the $Re_{\tau} \approx 550$ channel, the $\boldsymbol{F}_{xy}$ and $\boldsymbol{F}_{yz}$ terms have a negative contribution at $y \approx 0.3$, whereas the $\boldsymbol{F}_{xz}$ term has a positive contribution around this same wall-normal position.
 Regarding the spanwise-coherent structures, all terms related to the spanwise forcing presented no contribution to the output, as expected; the pressure structures are thus two-dimensional, resulting solely from streamwise and wall-normal forcing.